 LOOP-PRO transforms your everyday process data into optimal PID control.

 LOOP-PRO stands apart in terms of the data that can be used to successfully tune PID control loops.
-Like other tuning packages LOOP-PRO needs data the contains information specific to the control loop, including the Process Variable, Controller Output as well as the corresponding Time Stamp.
-Relative to other tools that’s where the similarities stop.
-Unlike other tuning packages LOOP-PRO can accurately model complex processes using data that is both noisy and oscillatory.
+Like other tuning packages, LOOP-PRO needs data that contains information specific to the control loop being tuned, including the Process Variable, Controller Output as well as the corresponding Time Stamp.
+Relative to other tools, that’s where the similarities end.
+Unlike other tuning packages, LOOP-PRO can accurately model complex processes using data that is both noisy and oscillatory.
 That’s real-world data.
 That’s the LOOP-PRO difference.

 The process data requirements for tuning software are based on some general rules of thumb.
 When tuning PIDs it’s helpful to keep the following guidelines in mind: